Grinshpon/lambox/README.md

 # LamBox

-### A Text User Interface Library for Haskell
+## A Text User Interface Library for Haskell

-LamBox uses the ncurses package to create a high level tool for creating tui's
+LamBox uses the ncurses package to create a high level tool for creating tui's.

 #### Steps